Trim/papillon/docs/source/install.rst

     ADMIN_MEDIA_PREFIX = '/media/'
     (...)

-If your papillon is going to be used by many people, it is recommanded to use a "real" database like mysql or postgresql.
+If your Papillon is going to be used by many people, it is recommanded to use a "real" database like mysql or postgresql.

 In the directory Papillon, put up a symbolic link to the basic styles django (change the path depending on your installation of django)::

+    $ cd $PAPILLON_PATH
     $ ln -s /usr/share/python-support/python-django/django/contrib/admin/media/ .